PIONEER POWER SOLUTIONS, INC. Segments Disclosure

 The CEO, as the Chief Operating Decision Maker (“CODM”), organizes the Company, manages resource allocations and measures performance of the Company’s single operating segment, Critical Power Solutions.
 The Critical Power Solutions reportable segment is the Company’s Titan Energy Systems, Inc. business unit.
 The Critical Power Solutions segment provides mobile high capacity charging equipment, power generation equipment and aftermarket field-services in order to help customers secure fast vehicle charging where fixed charging infrastructure does not exist, and additionally to ensure smooth, uninterrupted power to operations during times of emergency.

 The significant expenses that are regularly provided to the CODM, which include costs of goods sold, selling, general and administrative expenses and research and development expenses, are disclosed in the consolidated statements of operations as a part of the consolidated net income (loss).
-The other segment item that is regularly provided to the CODM includes other income (expense) which is disclosed as a separate line item in the consolidated statements of operations.
-Other income and expenses consist of interest income and interest expense, which are disclosed as separate line items in the consolidated statements of operations.
+Other segment items regularly provided to the CODM include interest income, net and other income (expense), each of which is disclosed as a separate line item in the consolidated statements of operations.

-On October 29, 2024, the Company sold its Electrical Infrastructure segment to Mill Point Capital.
+On October 29, 2024, the Company sold its Electrical Infrastructure segment to the Buyer.
 Prior to the sale of the Electrical Infrastructure segment, the Company’s CODM assessed performance and allocated resources amongst its two reportable segments.
 See Note 11- Discontinued Operations for additional information.

 Revenues are attributable to countries based on the location of the Company’s customers: